 The mission of the Office of Career Services (OCS) is to provide centralized, comprehensive and progressive interdisciplinary programs, services and resources to prepare N.C.
-A&T students for achieving successful personal and professional career development to meet the needs of a global society.
+A&T undergraduates, graduate students, and alumni for the achievement of personal, professional, and career development that meet the needs of a global society.

-All services are performed with a conscientious and sincere interest in the customer (student/graduate, faculty-staff and employer).
-Individuals who are formally enrolled in a degree-granting program at the university, or who have received a degree, are eligible to use the facilities, programs and services.
+All services are performed with a conscientious and sincere interest in the customer (student/alumni, faculty-staff, and employer).
+Individuals enrolled in a degree-granting program at the University, or who are alumni, are eligible to use the facilities, programs, and services.